0victor0/pyping2/README.md

 ###Import library and instantiate PyPing2 object

-Import the library and create an object by passing URL and timeout (optional, defaults to 10 seconds).
+Import the library and create an object by passing a list of URLs and timeout (optional, defaults to 10 seconds).

         import PyPing2
-        a = PyPing2.target("www.pingtest.com")
+        a = PyPing2.target(["www.pingtest.com"])

 ###Dependency check